A Clean Sheet Approach to Transformative Planning

 There is widespread value to an organization that dares to envision a very different version of itself for the future.
 A clean start allows leaders to:

-Step out of current constraints and truly explore ways for the organization to capitalize on opportunities that may exist but can’t be seen because of bias blind spot
+- Step out of current constraints and truly explore ways for the organization to capitalize on opportunities that may exist but can’t be seen because of bias and blind spots

-The beauty of an exercise in thought is that the cost to the organization is fairly low.
+The beauty of beginning with an exercise in thought is that the cost to the organization is fairly low.
 The outlay of resources to just think about things in a new way is relatively small.
-In fact, if you consider the total cost over the lifetime of any type of project or program– from inception to implementation – the initial costs for research and development are fairly low, with costs rising over the life cycle of the project to final implementation.
+In fact, if you consider the total cost over the lifetime of any type of project or program – from inception to implementation – the initial costs for research and development are not much comparatively, with costs rising over the life cycle of the project to final implementation.
 That visioning work must be followed with the practical analysis that accounts for initiatives across strategy, structure, people, process, technology, and customers.

 What is the Outcome of a Clean Sheet Exercise?